-Capital is comprised of equity which at June 30, 2017 was \$15.6 million (December 31, 2016 - \$18.7 million).
+Capital is comprised of equity which at September 30, 2017 was \$16.2 million (December 31, 2016 - \$18.7 million).
 The Company manages its capital structure and attempts to make adjustments to it, in order to have the funds available to support its exploration, development and/or operating activities.

 The Company's objective when managing capital is to safeguard its ability to continue as a going concern in order to pursue the exploration of its mineral properties and maximize shareholders' returns.
 The Company satisfies its capital requirements through careful management of its cash resources and by utilizing short-term loans or equity issues, as necessary, based on the prevalent economic conditions of both the industry and the capital markets and the underlying risk characteristics of the related assets.
-As at June 30, 2017 and December 31, 2016, the Company had the Unsecured Convertible Loan (note 5).
+As at September 30, 2017 and December 31, 2016, the Company had the Unsecured Convertible Loan (note 5).

-In accordance with the RCF Loan Agreement, up to June 30, 2017, the Company may not issue common shares or other securities convertible into common shares of the Company for consideration less than the Conversion Price.
+In accordance with the RCF Loan Agreement, up to June 30, 2017, the Company could not issue common shares or other securities convertible into common shares of the Company for consideration less than the Conversion Price.
 During 2016 and 2015, the Company was compliant with this requirement.
-In January
+In January 2017, pursuant to the RCF Loan First Amending Agreement, the Company issued the RCF Warrants at a price below the Conversion Price.